Professional Education Programs

 Table 6.
 Overall Assessment Pass Rates, aggregated for the Superintendent Sub-test 2

 *Note: Scores are only reported when there are 12 or more candidates.
-Additionally, NAU only has access to results if candidates note that NAU may receive the results when registering for the exam.
+Additionally, NAU only has access to results if candidates affirm that NAU may receive the results when registering for the exam.

 For advanced professional education programs, only the principal and superintendent programs require a licensure exam for certification.
-The number of principal candidates passing these licensure exams has been high with a 84-98% pass rate for both principal licensure sub-tests over the last three years (i.e., AYs 2018-2019, 2019-2020, and 2020-2021).
-For the superintendent advanced programs, there have been fewer than 12 candidates completing the licensure exams therefore pass rates are not reported publicly.
-The pass rate data have been shared with the program faculty.
-The principal and superintendent program’s faculty analyzed and interpreted these data as well as worked on next steps in relation to these findings as part of their NELP (National Educational Leadership Preparation) program review reports submitted in September 2021.
-For example, based on the pass rates for program completers for the principal and superintendent degree programs, EDL faculty are continuing to monitor the licensure exam data, especially as more data becomes available for the AY 2020-2021 MEd and Graduate Certificate Principal program completers.
-Further, to respond to the lower response rates (i.e., data results faculty are able to access), faculty will remind candidates about taking the AEPA exam as soon as possible post-graduation and ask they select NAU when completing the exam registration form using a variety of methods such as including this information in the internship syllabus and by asking university supervisors to share this information again during the final meeting for the candidate’s internship portfolio.
+The number of principal candidates passing these licensure exams has been high with a 82-97% pass rate for both principal licensure sub-tests over the last three years (i.e., AYs 2020-2021, 2021-2022, 2022-2023).
+For the superintendent advanced programs, there have been fewer than 12 candidates completing the licensure exams; therefore, pass rates are not reported publicly.
+Pass rate data are shared with the program faculty.
+The principal and superintendent program’s faculty analyze and interpret these data and used a these findings as part of their NELP (National Educational Leadership Preparation) program review reports submitted in September 2021 and January 2023.
+For example, based on the pass rates for program graduates for the principal and superintendent degree programs, Educational Leadership faculty are continuing to monitor the licensure exam data, especially as more data becomes available for the MEd and Graduate Certificate Principal program graduates.
+Further, to respond to the lower response rates (i.e., data results faculty are able to access), faculty remind candidates about taking the AEPA exam as soon as possible post-graduation and ask that graduates select NAU when completing the exam registration form.
+These reminders are included in the internship syllabus, and university supervisors are asked to share this request during the final internship portfolio meeting.

 School Psychology (EdS)

-Ability of completers to be hired in education positions for which they have prepared (CAEP Annual Report Section 4.2, Measure 4; Initial/Advanced) Accordion Closed
+Ability of completers to be hired in education positions for which they have prepared (Measure 4; Initial/Advanced) Accordion Closed

 Initial teacher preparation programs: